 - 2.3.1 Students may be admitted to the University with accredited prior learning where they have previously successfully completed relevant study at higher education level, in the UK or abroad.
-Students may also be admitted with accredited experiential learning on the basis of relevant prior learning which has occurred outside a formal course of study, which may include in-company training or relevant work experience. - 2.3.2 The procedures for the assessment of prior learning are determined by the University Quality Enhancement Committee on behalf of Academic Board and set out in the guidelines for the Recognition of Prior Learning. - 2.3.3 Credits acquired from a previous University of Wolverhampton qualification may normally only be used once as RPL for entry onto any future University of Wolverhampton qualification.
+Students may also be admitted with accredited experiential learning on the basis of relevant prior learning which has occurred outside a formal course of study, which may include in-company training or relevant work experience. - 2.3.2 The procedures for the assessment of prior learning are determined by the University Academic Enhancement Committee on behalf of Academic Board and set out in the guidelines for the Recognition of Prior Learning (normally a maximum of 50% from a course is permitted). - 2.3.3 Credits acquired from a previous University of Wolverhampton qualification may normally only be used once as RPL for entry onto any future University of Wolverhampton qualification.